Early Alert: Heart Pump Issue from Abiomed

 The dP sensor measures the pressure difference between the inlet and outlet of the pump and is used to calculate these displayed values.
 There is no way to confirm error in the flow calculation directly from the pump signals when sensor drift occurs.
 Inaccurate displayed information on the AIC has resulted in the user making clinical interventions including inaccurate P-level adjustments or unnecessary pump exchanges.
 However, the dP sensor does not affect the device’s ability to provide hemodynamic support.

-As of January 15, Abiomed has reported 22 serious injuries and no deaths associated with this issue.
+As of January 15, Abiomed has reported 22 injuries and no deaths associated with this issue.

 Device Use